Plant & Seed Technologies

 Few native species seed stocks from forest understory are commercially available to provide the plants needed for the reclamation and restoration of industrial disturbed sites in Alberta, and much remains unknown regarding seed harvesting, handling, viability, dormancy, germination, storage, longevity, greenhouse plant production and field establishment.

-The Plant & Seed Technologies program is uniquely positioned to facilitate the delivery of native shrub, forb and graminoids species for reclamation by:
+The Plant and Seed Technologies program is uniquely positioned to facilitate the delivery of native shrub, forb and graminoids species for reclamation by:

 - Native seed collection and processing including assessment of collection timing, seed handling and cleaning methods